 Speech Therapy can be incredibly effective when it comes to addressing pronunciation and articulation concerns such as lisping.
 Speech Therapy to improve a lisp typically involves a progression of skill development, working first to clearly say the challenging sounds on their own (S and Z for example) and then over time working to properly execute these sounds within various words and combinations of words.
 How long this process takes and what the steps between each goal look like, will vary from person to person.
 Speech Therapy will aim to bring awareness to the various challenges and areas in need of improvement and to help bring mindfulness to related goals and positive outcomes.
 This is referred to as Articulation Therapy.
 Some specific techniques in individualized therapy might include the use of verbal, visual, or tactile cues.
 Verbal cues refer to the use of verbal instructions as well as demonstrating how to properly and effectively position the tongue and lips to articulate the sound.
 Visual clues include modeling how the sound should look and sound as well as the use of gestures to illustrate a certain sound.
 Tactile cues are when the therapist models the positioning and placement of the tongue and lips using touch.
 Other techniques that may be included in speech therapy are muscle strengthening exercises, learning to pronounce certain sounds and words, and a more general approach to annunciation coaching and support.

 If you or your loved one is struggling to identify or correct a lisp, connecting with a speech therapist can be an incredibly helpful and effective first step.
-Fill out our Get Started form to book a free introductory call and start your journey with one of our highly specialized therapists.
+Fill out our Get Started form by clicking the button below to book a free introductory call and start your journey with one of our highly specialized therapists.